 Fragments.
 [Catalogued].
 Trooper Campbell.
 Dir/Prod.: Raymond Longford (Higgins-Longford Films Australia 1914) cas.: Lottie Lyell, si, b&w, 35mm, one reel (four fragments).
-Archive: National Film and Sound Archive [AUC].
+Archive: National Film and Sound Archive of Australia.

 2. Lottie Lyell as Actress, Screenwriter, Editor, and Production Assistant

 The Sentimental Bloke.
 Dir/Prod.: Raymond Longford, sc.: Raymond Longford and Lottie Lyell (Southern Cross Feature Film Co.
 Australia 1919) cas.: Arthur Tauchert, Lottie Lyell, si, b&w with color tints, music soundtrack, 35mm, 6,693 ft.
-Archive: National Film and Sound Archive [AUC].
+Archive: National Film and Sound Archive of Australia.

 3. Lottie Lyell as Screenwriter